 - Conventional loans – These are best for homebuyers with solid credit and a decent down payment saved up.
 They’re available at most banks and through many independent mortgage lenders.

-- Jumbo loans – These are for the big spenders out there.
-Conventional loans have a maximum allowable value, and if you need to finance more than that ($548,250 in most parts of the country or $822,375 in more expensive areas), you’ll need to get a jumbo loan.
+- Jumbo loans – These loans are for more expensive properties.
+Conforming loans have a maximum allowable value, and if you need to finance more than that ($647,200 in most parts of the country or $970,800 in more expensive areas), you’ll need to get a jumbo loan.

-Mortgages can be either fixed- or adjustable-rate, meaning the interest rate is either fixed for the duration of the loan term or changes at predetermined intervals.
-They commonly come in 15- or 30-year terms, although there may be 10-year, 20-year, 25-year or even 40-year mortgages available.
+Mortgages can have a fixed or adjustable rate, meaning the interest rate stays the same for the duration of the loan term or changes over time, respectively.
+Most home loans have 15- or 30-year terms, although there are 10-year, 20-year, 25-year and even 40-year mortgages available.

-Once you have your financial ducks in a row, it’s time to find a mortgage lender.
+Once you’ve decided on the type of mortgage, it’s time to find a mortgage lender.
 It’s important to shop around for multiple offers to make sure you’re getting the best possible deal, not just the lowest interest rate.
-When you’re looking around, make sure you pay attention to all the fees and other conditions of every offer.
+Be mindful of the lender fees when evaluating your options.

 To find the right lender, “speak with friends, family members and your agent and ask for referrals,” advises Guy Silas, branch manager for the Rockville, Maryland office of Embrace Home Loans.
 “Also, look on rating sites, perform internet research and invest the time to truly read consumer reviews on lenders.